Before you start

 First create a Microsoft Teams team:

-Lastly, pass the webhook to the CLI as a param or in the config.yml file:
+Lastly, pass the webhook URL (from either method) to the CLI as a param or in the config.yml file:

 Execute the CLI